pyamsoft/pstate-frequency/README.md

 pstate-frequency with various options for --max, --min, --turbo, and
 --governor.
 They are not necessary for operation, but are recommended.

-There are three default power plans:
+There are five default power plans:
 1. **powersave (1)** Sets the minimum and maximum scaling frequencies to the
 lowest available and disables Turbo Boost.
 2. **balanced (2)** Sets the minimum scaling frequency to the